neurogamedev/MuseUnity-Windows-NeurogameTemplate/README.md

 Turn your Bluetooth on and hit play. **You don't need to connect your Muse 2 to your PC's Bluetooth devices beforehand.**

 It is recommended to use a headband with a full battery, adjust it well and avoid any headgear that could phisically interfere with its placement.
-Headphones, for instance, can skew the placement and interfere with the electrodes' coontact with your skin.
+Headphones, for instance, can skew the placement and interfere with the electrodes' contact with your skin.

 ![UnityMuse-NeurogameTemplate-Window](https://github.com/user-attachments/assets/81d5d1fa-91e6-4e93-813d-99f146cecb59)